Best RV Mattresses - Short Queen & Other Sizes

 Construction

 The Brooklyn Bedding Aurora is a bed-in-a-box RV mattress that's soft to the touch.
-This is a hybrid mattress that travelers who like sleeping on their sides should like best.
+While testing it, I found it good for side sleepers.
 The mattress cover features a unique Phase Change Material that's cool to the touch and effectively dissipates body heat.

-Beneath it, you'll find a 1.5-inch CopperFlex foam layer.
-This copper-infused layer is treated with TitanCool to promote airflow throughout your hybrid mattress.
+Beneath it, there's a 1.5-inch CopperFlex foam layer.
+This copper-infused layer is treated with TitanCool to promote airflow throughout the hybrid mattress.
 You'll then find a 2-inch contour layer of TitanFlex foam that's very responsive and offers additional cushioning on your pressure points.

 Firmness

-Like other feel factors, firmness is subjective, so it changes a lot, depending on your preferred sleeping position and body type.
-However, the Brooklyn Bedding Aurora has a medium-firm feel.
-We gave it a 5.5 on the firmness scale.
-Compared to the industry standard for medium firmness (6.5), it's clear Brooklyn Bedding Aurora is a soft mattress.
-However, the company still allows you to choose from three different firmness options: firm, medium-firm, and medium soft.
+Like other feel factors, firmness is subjective depending on your sleeping position and body size.
+For me, a sleeper of below 230 pounds, the Brooklyn Bedding Aurora felt like a medium-soft feel.
+I'd give it a 5.5 on the firmness scale, compared to the industry standard for medium firmness (6.5).
+This wasn't suitable for my body weight and I can only suggest it to lightweight sleepers of 140 pounds or less.
+Luckily, you can choose from their three different options: firm, medium-firm, and medium soft.

 Performance

 Each comfort layer of the Brooklyn Aurora Hybrid helps isolate motion, thus preventing sleep disturbances.
 This is perfect for couples and families sharing a trucker.
-The bed's neutrality regulates temperature, preventing campers from sleeping hot.
+The bed's neutrality regulates temperature, which prevented me - a hot sleeper - from feeling hot at night.

 Its hybrid construction is durable and boasts a longer than average lifespan.
 Sleepers who weigh less than 130 pounds may prefer the medium-soft option.
 The medium firm model is best for back and stomach sleepers weighing more than 130 pounds.
 Alternatively, if you often sleep on your stomach and weigh more than 230 pounds, you can opt for the firm option for ample support.

-Aside from the standard mattress sizes, the Aurora Hybrid is available in RV King and Short Queen sizes.
-It comes with a 120-night sleep trial and a mandatory 30-night break-in period.
+The cost of this RV bed varies depending on the size you opt for.
+You've got a wide range of options, including the standard models and the RV King and Short Queen sizes.
+Expect to pay about $2,265 for the RV king size and $999 for the twin version.
+Each purchase comes with a 120-night sleep trial and a mandatory 30-night break-in period.
 The Brooklyn Bedding company covers this RV mattress with a 10-year warranty.

 What We Like